 What Can Be Done to Prevent Fraud?

-The best way to prevent fraud is to know your rights and report phone scams to the proper authorities.
+The best way to prevent fraud is to know your rights, look out for red flags, and report phone scams to the proper authorities.
 Never trust an unsolicited phone call in which the caller asks for your personal information.
-In cases, such as these say you'll call back later and hang up.
-Once you've hung up you can check the number in a free number tracer app, like CallerSmart, to check for any suspicious behavior.
-You can also report your feedback on a suspicous number to help others in our iPhone app.
-If you don't have an iPhone, you can still run reverse number lookups on our website and report numbers in order to help others avoid scams.
+In cases such as these, say you'll call back later and hang up.
+Then check the number in a free number tracer app, like CallerSmart, to check for any suspicious behavior.
+You can also report your feedback on a suspicious number to help others in our iPhone app.
+If you don't have an iPhone, you can still run reverse number lookups on our website and report numbers to help others avoid scams.